gitviola/ynab-bank-importer/README.md

 # Known Problems

 * Internal transactions _(transfer from one account to an other one)_ don't work yet.
 This is because the official YNAB API doesn't support the creation of internal transactions yet.
+They announced [here](https://support.youneedabudget.com/t/18pw4x?pg=1#x12hlq) that they're working on it 🎉.

 > **Workaround:** the script flags those transactions in orange, so you can quickly see them and manually edit them to be an internal transaction.